 “Considering that every issue or return of keys takes five minutes on average, it was easy to make a convincing business case and to persuade management,” according to Vis.
 The installation of a KeyConductor with 96 positions followed very soon.
-Vis and his colleagues prepared the implementation meticulously.
+Vis and his colleagues prepared for the implementation of their new key security system meticulously.
 A KeyCop was made for each employee, supplier and contractor which contains the keys they are authorized to have, and employees also received a ‘tag’ for opening the electronic locks of automated doors as well as their time registration system data.

-“Once the assessment had been done and the prep- arations completed, rollout could start.
-We asked everyone to turn in their old bunch of keys in return for a new KeyCop version.
+“Once the assessment had been done and the preparations completed, rollout could start.
+We asked everyone to turn in their old keys in return for a new KeyCop version.
 We clearly communicated the reason for the automated key system, and how it worked of course.”
 According to Vis, the rollout went perfectly.
 “Employees were critical of the switch, of course, but not for long.
 Everyone has got used to the system now and everyone sees the advantages.”

-Besides efficiency, the staff’s awareness of their own responsibility is a major advantage.
-Everyone is re- sponsible for their own key.
-This works for the users of keys and also for those tasked with control of the keys.
+Besides efficiency, the staff’s newfound awareness of their own responsibility is a major advantage.
+Everyone is responsible for their own key; this works for the users of keys and also for those tasked with control of the keys.
 Everyone knows that they are responsible for a key while it’s in their pocket.
-A soon as they return it to the KeyConductor their responsibility ends.
-So keys never leave the premises.
+A soon as they return it to the KeyConductor, their responsibility ends, so keys never leave the premises.

-Within the hotel there are a number of master and emergency keys too.
-These are for use in emergencies only and provide access to all spaces in the hotel.
-The key control system is even more efficient now.
+Within the hotel there are a number of master and emergency keys.
+These are for use in emergencies only and provide access to all spaces in the hotel, and the key control system makes themeven more efficient now.